Reluigi/Furbot-ROS-Interface/README.md

 # Furbot ROS Interface

-As part of platform Furbot project this project aims to provide ROS interface for Furbot.
-The main ideas are to make interface fast, realiable, and compatible to current ROS standarts and conventions.
+Furbot is a vehicle made in University of Genova.
+It is designed to be manually controlled by an operator, but it has an interface to control it via special protocol.
+It will be more useful to make Furbot autonomous at some level.
+Our project is part of a platform project, this means that more than one group works to the same robot in order to make a coordinate work.
+Our main goal was to develop a ROS interface for Furbot vehicle, in order to make it able to be controllable via ROS.

+**A detailed report of the project is available in** `report.pdf`.

 ## Description of architecture
 Overall organisation and reasons.